Cyber Insurance represents an innovative new risk protection product combining Crisis Response services and Insurance.

 Cyber Insurance from Butler Evans has been sourced from well known and secure Insurers with expertise in this field of Insurance.
 We use a range of insurers in the market to ensure our customers always receive the right product for their needs at the best price available.

-This section of cover provides reimbursement of the costs of expert advisors to help you respond to a Cyber Attack, manage your reputation and brand, including costs of PR activities and brand reinforcement.
+This section of cover provides reimbursement of the costs of expert advisors to help you respond to a Cyber Attack, manage your reputation and brand including costs of PR activities and brand reinforcement.
 If you do not have appointed experts then Insurers can provide a suitable Professional Advisor from their own resources to assist you through this difficult time.